sptallent/drpg-pvp-bot/README.md

 ## Contact

-If you have any questions or inquiries about the Digimon PvP Bot project, you can reach us at samuel.tallent00@gmail.com
+If you have any questions or inquiries about the Digimon PvP Bot project, you can reach me at samuel.tallent00@gmail.com